Edward-Boguslavsky/Qix-Remastered/README.md

 # Qix Remastered

-As a team of 4, in only a month, we recreated the classic arcade game "Qix" with a modern tile and sprite system all in Python with the Pygame library.
-I was in charge of writing the game's more complex algorithms, organizing the code in an OOP format, and creating the sprites
+As a team of 4, in only a month, we recreated the classic arcade game "Qix" with a modern tile and sprite system, all in Python with the Pygame library.
+I was in charge of writing the game's more complex algorithms, organizing the code in an OOP format, and creating the game's sprites

-The game is complete and a _.exe_ is coming soon
+The game is complete and a playable _.exe_ is coming soon